Fieldwork

 High School Field School is your opportunity to be an archaeologist.
 Join our summer field crew and participate in real archaeological research alongside professional archaeologists.
 You will learn how to do fieldwork, laboratory work, identify artifacts, and more with professional archaeologists as we investigate the German site.

 The German Site is a Late Woodland / Jersey Bluff Phase habitation site located on a colluvial slope in the Crawford Creek valley.
 The site was occupied approximately 800-1200 CE.
 Remote sensing results indicate several possible structures and associated features.
 Since 2019, we have identified three house basins and several associated storage and refuse pits.
 A fourth possible house basin was identified in 2023.
-Field school students and CAA archaeologists have recovered domestic artifacts, including chert tools, pottery, animal bone, and botanical remains during the 2019-2024 field seasons.
-In 2025 we will continue to excavate house basins and associated features in order to better understand Late Woodland people of the Lower Illinois Valley.
+Field school students and CAA archaeologists have recovered domestic artifacts, including chert tools, pottery, animal bone, and botanical remains during the 2019-2025 field seasons.
+In 2026 we will continue to excavations at the site in order to better understand Late Woodland people of the Lower Illinois Valley.

 Period(s) of Occupation: Woodland